Ian Bermingham

-Ian Bermingham (born 6 June 1989 in Dublin) is an Irish former professional footballer that played 13 seasons with League of Ireland Premier Division club, St Patricks Athletic, where he was club captain and is the all time appearance record holder.
+Ian Bermingham (born 6 June 1989) is an Irish former professional footballer who spent 13 seasons with League of Ireland Premier Division club St Patricks Athletic, where he was club captain and is the all-time appearance record holder.
 He previously spent two seasons at UCD and a season at Shamrock Rovers.

 Club career

 Early career

 Raised in Ballyfermot, Bermingham began playing football with his local side Ballyfermot United.
 His form with his local club was good enough to earn a move to fellow Dublin club Lourdes Celtic where he played alongside future League of Ireland players including a future St Patrick's Athletic teammate Derek Foran, as well as earning his first Republic of Ireland Underage callups.

 UCD

 Bermingham was signed by UCD manager Pete Mahon in April 2007.
 At Belfield Park he went straight into the first team squad and made his debut as a late substitute against Waterford United on 6 April 2007.
 Bermingham made his first start for the club in a League of Ireland Cup game against Kildare County later that month and was a first team regular from then, solving UCD's long-term search for a left back.
 His first goal came on 3 September 2007 when he scored in a 1–0 win away to soon to be champions Drogheda United at United Park.
 His displays impressed other clubs as well, and both Stockport County and Gretna expressed an interest in signing him.
 Stockport were rumoured to have signed him, but Bermingham ended months of speculation by signed a new contract and retained his left back berth at UCD going into the 2008 season.
 He made 26 appearances in all competitions over the season, in a year that saw his side finish bottom of the league, relegated to the League of Ireland First Division.
 Following UCD's relegation, Bermingham opted to leave the club, with his preference being to play in the League of Ireland Premier Division.